Fidelity® Intermediate Municipal Strategy

 Can I request that the manager only buy bonds issued within the state in which I pay taxes?

 The national portfolio can hold bonds issued within any of the 50 states or U.S. territories.
-An investor can choose a single state-preference option if his or her state of residence is California, New York, or Massachusetts.
+An investor can choose a single state-preference option if his or her state of residence is California or New York.
 If this option is chosen, our investment team will seek to purchase bonds only issued within the chosen state.
 However, there is no guarantee, and the percentage of single-state bonds in a portfolio may vary below 100%.
 (With the state-preference option, state tax-exempt interest is emphasized over national diversification.)

 Can I personalize my account?